Payments and Transactions “Data Stack” in Nigeria

-The Central Bank of Nigeria (CBN) and the Nigeria Inter-Bank Settlement System Plc (NIBSS) requested a partnership with BFA to redesign their payments data infrastructure and better convert voluminous raw data into easily digestible insights, creating a so-called “data stack.”
+BFA is working with the Central Bank of Nigeria (CBN) and the Nigeria Inter-Bank Settlement System Plc (NIBSS) to redesign their data infrastructure converting voluminous raw data into easily digestible insights.

 The “data stack” consists of:

 - A transactional data warehouse that aggregates supply and demand-side data related to payments oversights, AML supervision, competition and financial inclusion.

 - Dashboards for CBN supervisors and regulators to access, visualize, and digest relevant data.